 As you can see, there’s nothing very fancy here.
 WordPress uses a very generic theme by default.
 But that’s the beauty of WordPress.
 There are thousands of themes available.
 I will recommend one in a minute.

-The next step is to install a theme.
-There are literally thousands of free ones available.
+The next step is to install a WordPress theme.
+There are literally thousands of free WordPress themes available.

-Choose and install your theme.
-We use the GetNoticed theme which is quite pricey.
+Choose and install your WordPress theme.
+We use the GetNoticed WordPress theme which is quite pricey but has now been discontinued.
 There are very many free themes you can use.
 Make sure your theme is mobile responsive because most people now access the web through their mobile devices.